 - egg: use large eggs (UK) or extra-large (US).

-- white chocolate chips: can be substituted with chopped up white chocolate bar.
-Or you can try it with dark chocolate (dark chocolate and orange peel will go extremely well).
+- white chocolate chips: can be substituted with white chocolate chunks.
+Or you can try it with dark chocolate chips (dark chocolate and orange peel will go extremely well).

 - cinnamon: optional, but we think it adds an extra layer of flavour.